Learn how to connect and manage your connected Atlassian data and external data.

 Create the connection

 Select Create connection.
 There’s potentially a lot of data to pull in, so it may take a couple minutes for us to create your connection.
-We also use this time to generate your starter dashboards if you’ve included all data for your selected products.

 If you have any Atlassian products with a Cloud Enterprise plan, you can also connect third-party data sources then blend your Atlassian data with your third-party data for richer insights.